Adescentralized/Adescentralized-Docs/documentation/marketplace_analyses.md

 Businesses use our website to easily and intuitively manage their advertising campaigns.
 A comprehensive dashboard allows them to set budgets and monitor performance in real time, with access to detailed metrics such as views, engagement, and lead generation.
 Every ad view and user interaction is securely recorded on the blockchain, complete with a verification hash and an encrypted user ID, ensuring complete data integrity.

 For end users, our browser extension serves as the gateway.
 Once activated, users can choose to view ads and, in return, are financially rewarded for each impression.
-We use XLM (Stellar Lumens) from the Stellar network to enable fast, secure transactions with minimal fees—delivering on our promise of real, tangible rewards for users’ attention.
+We use XLM (Stellar Lumens) from the Stellar network to enable fast, secure transactions with minimal fees—delivering on our promise of real, tangible rewards for users' attention.

-Additionally, partner websites integrate our solution to display ads and automatically receive a share of the advertiser’s investment through smart contracts.
+Additionally, partner websites integrate our solution to display ads and automatically receive a share of the advertiser's investment through smart contracts.
 This ensures a fully automated payment process without intermediaries.

 Stellar forms the foundation of our platform.
 Its global payment infrastructure—capable of processing transactions in seconds at fractions of a cent—is the only network robust enough to support our large-scale, per-impression reward model.